 Cons

-- ClearCorrect hasn’t been around as long as other traditional treatments, so they don’t have the same extensive resumé as braces treatment does.
+- ClearCorrect hasn’t been around as long as other traditional treatments, so they can’t match braces’ extensive résumé.

 Pros